qnap-dev/container-apps/template/registry/description.md

 ## Usage

-On Container Station:
+On QTS Container Station:

 1. Create application registry by [Create Container] → [Create Registry].
 2. Add Registry to searching list by [Preferences] → [Registry] → [Add] that URL is ```https://NAS_IP:6088``` and check Trust SSL.

-On PC:
+Others:

 - Add certificate to your Docker trusty list:
 ```